 Scholarly Commons Citation

 Langevoort, Donald C. and Thompson, Robert B., "IPOs and the Slow Death of Section 5" (2013).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1271.
+1271.